Roland-Park/Galactus/README.md

 - I used https://istio.io/latest/docs/setup/getting-started/ as reference.
 More details can be found there

-4. Deploy to k8s. update the api depl.yaml 'images' section with the names of the image you pushed to dockerhub in step 2.
+4. Deploy to k8s.
+Update the api depl.yaml 'images' section with the names of the image you pushed to dockerhub in step 2.
 Then from within the Galactus directory, run:
 - `kubectl apply -f kubernetes` runs all deployments in the Galactus/Kubernetes directory
 - running `kubectl get pods` should show 2 containers per pod.